-Kylie Jenner Calls Fans ‘F—ing Idiots’ Over Criticism Of New Wax Figure
+Kylie Jenner Calls Fans ‘F***ing Idiots’ Over Criticism Of New Wax Figure

 “As you can see the jumpsuit has very strong design elements, which is signature to our design handwriting,” reads the statement, attempting to clear Jenner and her company of any wrongdoing.
 “The other dress maker in question has no similar garments before or after, apart from one jumpsuits [sic], which looks to be constructed in a different way.”

-The statement continues by stating the company is often approached by celebrities and fashion critics for original designs and that copying the work of another would compromise The Doll’s House’s ethics.
+The statement continues by saying that the company is often approached by celebrities and fashion critics for original designs and that copying the work of another would compromise The Doll’s House’s ethics.
 The statement also reiterates that they have yet to receive any legal documents pertaining to the matter.

 [Featured Image by Frazer Harrison/Getty Images]